 Respondents rate how often they experience these upsetting thoughts on a scale from 1 = not at all, to 5 = all the time.

-If you suffer from depression and would like to get an estimate of how much you struggle with automatic negative thoughts, you can find the ATQ in this packet on page 45.
+If you suffer from depression and would like to get an estimate of how much you struggle with automatic negative thoughts, you can find the ATQ on page 45 of this University of Wollongong Measures Package.

 How to Measure Present Moment Awareness